 'How to commit the perfect murder'; was an old game in heaven.
 I always chose the icicle.
 The weapon melts away.

-while lying in wait to kill someone, I've learned one should actually lie down.
 The 'crouching tiger' shit that Hollywood spits out only gets the legs and back all crampy and numb.
-Not ideal at all when flight and might are needed in ending someone's life.
+Not ideal at all for when flight and might are needed in ending a loser's life.

 There's a calmness too, about being on my back.
 The weapon resting on my chest... watching it rise and fall with my breaths.
 Although this position may work in dimly lit parking garages, it's not so perfect on the forest floor where all manner of insects, seek out warmth down below the collar.